Tuesday, October 22, 2024

 Introduction

-By invalid, we usually mean different types of objects such as synonyms, functions, packages, procedures, views, etc. that have a reference to non-existing objects or to objects that were changed in some way (e.g. renamed).
-For instance, you should be careful with synonyms created on objects because when you delete an object, its synonym will get the invalid status, and if you recreate an object, its synonym has to be recompiled as well.
+By invalid, we usually mean different types of objects, such as synonyms, functions, packages, procedures, views, etc., that reference non-existing objects or objects that were changed in some way (e.g., renamed).
+For instance, you should be careful with synonyms created on objects because when you delete an object, its synonym will get an invalid status.
+If you recreate an object, its synonym must also be recompiled.
 When you attempt to use an invalid object, it will throw an error.

-You will often discover invalid objects when you run preparation scripts, perform data export or import, upgrade or apply patches.
-But a really good way to work with them is to perform regular checks on the presence of mismatched objects before and after you introduce changes or upgrade.
+You often discover invalid objects when you run preparation scripts, perform data export or import, upgrade, or apply patches.
+However, a really good way to work with them is to perform regular checks on the presence of mismatched objects before and after you introduce changes or upgrades.

-The thing is invalid objects are rather ambiguous.
-Some of them are pretty harmless, so you can fix them with a simple action or a recompilation, which is normally automatically performed by a database when the object is accessed.
+Invalid objects can be rather ambiguous.
+However, it’s important to remember that some are quite harmless.
+You can fix them with a simple action or a recompilation, automatically performed by a database when the object is accessed.
 For instance, there is not much reason to worry about invalid materialized views since they become valid as soon as you add data to the underlying tables.

-Alternatively, other objects indicate serious latent issues and cannot be successfully recompiled.
+Alternatively, other objects indicate latent severe issues that cannot be recompiled.
 This is especially true when the change on the referenced object results in an error in the calling object, thus the latter cannot be recompiled.
-In both cases, it is crucial to find out the reason and identify these objects in your database before further issues can occur.
+In both cases, finding the reason and identifying these objects in your database is crucial before further issues can occur.
 Depending on the database you use, you can choose from the scripts provided below to find invalid objects.

 Oracle